UC-endorsed online course publishers

-Beginning January 2020, online course publishers can register to be included in UC's publicly available directory that will serve as a statewide resource to California high schools seeking online courses to fulfill A-G subject requirements for University admissions.
+Online course publishers can now register to be included in UC's publicly available directory that serves as a statewide resource to California high schools seeking online courses to fulfill A-G subject requirements for University admissions.

 Online course publishers are eligible to register for the directory if they meet at least #1 through #4 of the following criteria:

 - Rely on the student’s home high school to report the completed online course (grades and credits earned) on the student’s official high school transcript;